Pelvic Reconstructive Surgery in Northern New Jersey

 Proper diagnosis is essential in treating pelvic support conditions.
 Being open about symptoms with your physician is important in finding the exact cause.
 Depending upon your symptoms and the type or vaginal prolapse you are diagnosed as having, treatments can include special exercises, lifestyle changes, the use of pessaries, changes in diet and lifestyle, reconstructive surgery and obliterative procedures to narrow and shorten the vagina.

 Dr. Ali Ghomi is a board-certified gynecologic surgeon with extensive experience diagnosing and treating pelvic prolapse.
-If you have further questions or would like to request an appointment at our urogynecology office in North Jersey, call (862) 657-3150 today!
+If you have further questions or would like to request an appointment at our urogynecology office in North Jersey, please call (862) 657-3150 or request an appointment through our secure online form today!

 Vaginal Prolapse Treatment